 [Section 77 amended by No. 59 of 1995 s.
 85.]

-78. Power of settlement agent to apply for discharge or variation of order
+78. Discharge or variation of s.
+73 or 74 order

 A settlement agent or the personal representative of a deceased settlement agent, whose account is the subject of an order made under the provisions of section 73 or 74 may apply to the State Administrative Tribunal to discharge or vary the order and to award such costs upon the application as it thinks fit and the State Administrative Tribunal is hereby empowered to discharge or vary the order and to make such further order as it thinks fit.